________________

 For this project, I collaborated with Dr. Antonio S. Hales, a Chilean astrophysicist at the Atacama Large Millimeter/Submillimeter Array (ALMA).

 This work utilized the **MELCHIORS** library (*The Mercator Library of High Resolution Stellar Spectroscopy*), a comprehensive collection of high-resolution stellar spectra.
-We acknowledge the contributions of the MELCHIORS team in providing this valuable resource for stellar astrophysics and spectral analysis.
 Acces s the MELCHIORS library here: [MELCHIORS – Mercator Library](https://www.royer.se/melchiors.html)

 Sonifying Stellar Spectra